 Even after they've been controlled with medication, seizures may affect areas of your child's life, such as attention span and learning.
-Your child will require close supervision for activities such as swimming.
 He or she will have to be seizure-free for reasonable lengths of time (intervals vary from state to state) before being able to drive.

 You may find it helpful to talk with other people who are in the same situation as you.
 Besides offering support, they may have advice or tips for coping that you haven't considered.